The Twelve Caesars: Domitian

-Younger brother of Titus, second son of Vespasian, and third emperor of the Flavian dynasty.
-Recorded as having gained the throne through deliberately letting his brother die of a fever.
-During Titus' rule he had caused dissent and had sought the throne through rebellion.
-From the beginning of his reign Domitian ruled as a complete autocrat, partly because of his lack of political skills, but also because of his own nature.
-Having led a solitary early life, Domitian was suspicious of those around him, a difficult situation which gradually got worse.
+Domitian was the younger brother of Titus, the second son of Vespasian, and the third emperor of the Flavian dynasty.
+He is recorded to have gained the throne by deliberately letting his brother die of a fever.
+During Titus' rule, he had caused dissent and had sought the throne through rebellion.
+From the beginning of his reign, Domitian ruled as a complete autocrat, partly because of his lack of political skills, but also because of his own nature.
+Having led a solitary early life, Domitian was suspicious of those around him, a difficult situation which gradually worsened.

 Domitian's provincial government was so carefully supervised that Suetonius admits that the empire enjoyed a period of unusually good government and security.
 Domitian's policy of employing members of the equestrian class rather than his own freedmen for some important posts was also an innovation.
 The empire's finances, which the recklessness of Titus had thrown into confusion, were restored despite building projects and foreign wars.
-Deeply religious, Domitian built temples and established ceremonies and even tried to enforce public morality by law.
+Deeply religious, Domitian built temples, established ceremonies and even tried to enforce public morality by law.

 Domitian personally took part in battles in Germany.
 The latter part of his reign saw increasing trouble on the lower Danube from the Dacians, a tribe occupying roughly what is today Romania.
 Led by their king Decebalus, the Dacians invaded the empire in 85 AD.
 The war ended in 88 in a compromise peace which left Decebalus as king and gave him Roman "foreign aid" in return for his promise to help defend the frontier.

 One of the reasons Domitian failed to crush the Dacians was a revolt in Germany by the governor Antonius Saturninus.
 The revolt was quickly suppressed, but from then on, Suetonius informs us, Domitian's already suspicious temper grew steadily worse.
-Those closest to him suffered the most, and after a reign of terror at the imperial court Domitian was murdered in 96 AD; the group that killed him, according to Suetonius, included his wife, Domitia Longina, and possibly his successor, Nerva.
+Those closest to him suffered the most, and after a reign of terror at the imperial court, Domitian was murdered in 96 AD; the group that killed him, according to Suetonius, included his wife, Domitia Longina, and possibly his successor, Nerva.
 The Senate, which had always hated him, quickly condemned his memory and repealed his acts, and Domitian joined the ranks of the tyrants of considerable accomplishments but evil memory.
 He was the last of the Flavian emperors, and his murder marked the beginning of the period of the so-called Five Good Emperors.